-Light sensing switches can be used for lighting, motors, actuators, solar systems, marine (anchor light) and other applications.
+Light sensing photocell switches can be used for lighting, motors, actuators, solar systems, marine (anchor light) and other applications.
 Use this handy comparison table of specifications to compare features and specifications to suit your particular requirements.

 The SPLS-12-30W light sensing switch is a low cost, adjustable device that can operate as low as 5v DC, perfect if you have another circuit operating at 5 volts.
 It can also go as high as 18 volts, which makes it a good choice for solar systems.
 The adjustable light threshold trigger gives you very precise control of the activation conditions.
 It has a maximum power output of 30 watts (2.5 amp @ 12v), but you can use an external relay to handle heavier loads.
 See instructions for adjusting light threshold here.